 Federal, state and local government units and agencies

-The concentration will provide you with a good knowledge base from which you can pursue various certificates, such as Certified Financial Analyst or Certified Financial Planner.
+The concentration will provide you with a good knowledge base from which you can pursue various certificates, such as Chartered Financial Analyst or Certified Financial Planner.
 It is also a solid base for pursuing the various licenses required in the securities, real estate and insurance industries.